 Preparation, production and completion of a BFA Exhibition.
-Capstone course to be taken the final semester, except for those receiving Teacher Certification.
-Prerequisite: completion of studio requirements and permission of advisor and the art chair.
+Capstone course to be taken the final term, except for those receiving Teacher Certification.
+Prerequisite: completion of studio requirements and permission of advisor and the art coordinator.

-4880 SPECIAL TOPICS Special topics in art.
-1-4 hours (may be repeated).
+- 4880 SPECIAL TOPICS Special topics in art.
+1-4 hours (may be repeated). - 4900 WORKSHOP